-The Small Business Administration (SBA) updated the Paycheck Protection Program (PPP) FAQs and issued a new interim final rule in conjunction with the issuance of new simplified loan forgiveness application, Form 3508S, for borrowers that received a PPP loan of $50,000 or less.
+The Small Business Administration (SBA) updated the Paycheck Protection Program (PPP) FAQs and issued a new interim final rule in conjunction with the issuance of a new simplified loan forgiveness application, Form 3508S, for borrowers that received a PPP loan of $50,000 or less.
 The new form exempts borrowers from reductions in loan forgiveness amounts based on reductions in full-time equivalent employees or reductions in employee salaries or wages.

 The SBA began approving PPP loan forgiveness applications and remitting forgiveness payments to PPP lenders for PPP borrowers on October 2, 2020.
 While many physician practices have applied for PPP loans and used the proceeds to float their office operations until the pandemic winds down and operations return to normal, the amount of paperwork and procedures that must be followed to obtain forgiveness of PPP loans can be cumbersome and time-consuming.
-For some physician practices, the paperwork and calculations involved in the PPP process and the expense of hiring accountants and other professionals to navigate the compliance issues involved in obtaining loans, as well as the subsequent forgiveness of such loans, has been daunting.
-(Believe me I know!)
+For some physician practices, the paperwork and calculations involved in the PPP process and the expense of hiring accountants and other professionals to navigate the compliance issues involved in obtaining loans, as well as the subsequent forgiveness of such loans, have been daunting.
+(Believe me, I know!)

 Interim Final Rule

 On October 8, in order to help businesses mitigate some of these issues, the SBA issued Interim Final Rule SBA-2020-0052.
 The purpose of this interim final rule is to simplify further (1) the forgiveness and loan review processes for PPP loans of $50,000 or less, and (2) lender responsibilities with respect to the review of borrower documentation of eligible costs for forgiveness in excess of a borrower’s PPP loan amount.